leeping/geomeTRIC/README.md

 This is a geometry optimization code for molecular structures.
 The code works by calling external software for the energy and gradient through wrapper functions.
-Currently Q-Chem, TeraChem, Psi4, and Molpro are supported quantum chemistry codes.
-PySCF and QCArchive provide interfaces to geomeTRIC for optimization.
-MM optimizations are possible using OpenMM and Gromacs.
+Q-Chem, TeraChem, Psi4, and Molpro are supported quantum chemistry codes through the command line interface.
+The PySCF and QCArchive packages also provide interfaces to geomeTRIC for optimization.
+MM optimizations using OpenMM and Gromacs are also supported through the command line interface.

 Authors: Lee-Ping Wang, Chenchen Song